 |

-that is a juice extractor serves an important purpose: it breaks up
+is a juice extractor serves an important purpose: it breaks up individual

-individual plant cells by the billions, releasing the good stuff
+plant cells by the billions, releasing the good stuff inside.
+Having

-inside.
-Having taught cell biology for so long now, I’ve become
+taught cell biology for so long now, I’ve become familiar with what

-enzymes and coenzymes, vitamins and minerals, plus the usual proteins, lipids
+and coenzymes, vitamins and minerals, plus the usual proteins, lipids and

 is no more than you’d spend on other foods that aren’t even good